2013–14 MHL season

 The 2013–14 Maritime Junior Hockey League season was the 47th season in league history.
 The season consisted of 52 games played by each MHL team.

 Upon completion the Truro Bearcats won the Kent Cup, the league's playoff championship trophy against the Dieppe Commandos 4 games to 2.
 The Kent Cup champion Truro Bearcats met the Inouk de Granby (QJAAAHL Champs), the Carleton Place Canadians (CCHL champs) and the Saint-Jérôme Panthers (host) in Saint-Jérôme, Quebec to determine the Eastern Canadian Fred Page Cup champion.
 At tournaments end the Carleton Place Canadians won the Fred Page Cup, the Bearcats finished 3rd.

 The 2013-14 season was the first time in 5 seasons that Summerside or Woodstock did not won the Kent Cup.

 Team Change

-The Metro Shipbuliders relocated from Dartmouth to Kentville and renamed the Valley Wildcats.
+The Metro Shipbuilders relocated from Dartmouth to Kentville and renamed the Valley Wildcats.